Dublin

 Applicants who are returned from other Member States in principle do not face any obstacles in accessing the procedure for granting international protection in Croatia.
 However, those who had left Croatia before the end of procedure and therefore had their case suspended, have to re-apply for international procedure (if they wish) once they return to the country, and thereby re-enter their initial procedure, in line with Article 18(2) of the Dublin III Regulation.
 On the other hand, persons whose application was explicitly withdrawn or rejected before leaving Croatia are considered subsequent applicants upon return, contrary to the requirements of the Regulation.[46]

 According to the report prepared by the Swiss Refugee Council, Dublin returnees are transferred to Zagreb airport.
 No NGO is available at the airport, even though for very serious cases, a psychologist may be made available.
 Normally, an official from the Ministry of the Interior is assigned to collect arriving people at the airport.
-Asylum seekers are placed in a Reception centre for applicants for international protection.
+Applicants for international protection are placed in a Reception centre for applicants for international protection.
 There is no different treatment or procedure for persons with special vulnerabilities.
 In reception centres, Dublin returnees are in general subjected to initial health examination and screening, during which basic screening of mental health difficulties are assessed.
 This is conducted through MdM.
 According to their information, the outcome of this assessment may be shared with the Ministry of Interior, if the patient agrees with it.
-This is the case especially if special needs regarding the accommodation become apparent.[32]
+This is the case especially if special needs regarding the accommodation become apparent.[48]

 As for the transfers to Croatia, national courts developed different practices in the evaluation of the conditions that returnees would face in the country (see more above under: Suspension of transfers).[49]

-[3] At the time of the meeting the name of the Ministry was still the Ministry for Demography, Family, Youth and Social Policy
+[4] At the time of the meeting, the name of the Ministry was still the Ministry for Demography, Family, Youth and Social Policy.

-[4] EMN, Bulletin number 31, August 2020, available at: https://bit.ly/3dy8fR4.
+[5] EMN, Bulletin number 31, August 2020, available at: https://bit.ly/3XsnB0v.

 [6] Article 33(6) LITP.